 Focusing on major employment areas such as the Tualatin Town Center, Nyberg Woods and Legacy Meridian Park Medical Center, Bridgeport Village, the Leveton District, and the rest of the city's western industrial area.

-The Linking Tualatin plan is being prepared to provide better transit opportunities for Tualatin residents and workers in the future.
+The Linking Tualatin plan was prepared to provide better transit opportunities for Tualatin residents and workers in the future.

-The plan is related to the Metro Southwest Corridor Plan (SW Corridor Plan) for the U.S. 99W corridor that integrates multiple efforts:
+The plan is related to the Metro Southwest Corridor Plan (SW Corridor Plan) that integrates multiple efforts:

 Local land use plans to identify actions and investments that support livable communities